SukritiKashyap/Marketing-Attribution-Analysis/README.md

 # Marketing Attribution Analysis (SQL + Power BI)

 ##  Overview
-This project analyzes customer journey data to evaluate marketing channel performance using multiple attribution models.
+This project analyzes multi-channel customer journey data to evaluate how different marketing channels contribute to conversions using multiple attribution models.

+It demonstrates how business decisions can vary significantly depending on the attribution logic applied, highlighting the importance of selecting the right model for marketing strategy.

 ##  Objective
-To determine how different channels contribute to conversions and how attribution models impact business decisions.
+To identify the role of different marketing channels in user acquisition and conversion, and compare how attribution models impact channel performance evaluation.

 ##  Tools Used
 - SQL (MySQL)